-Transport Workers' Union of Australia-Western Australian Branch Financial Report for the year ended 31 December 2023 - FR2023/218
+Transport Workers' Union of Australia-Western Australian Branch Financial Report for the year ended 31 December 2024 - (FR2024/214)

-I acknowledge receipt of the financial report for the year ended 31 December 2023 for the Transport Workers' Union of Australia-Western Australian Branch (the reporting unit).
-The documents were lodged with the Fair Work Commission (the Commission) on 14 May 2024.
+I acknowledge receipt of the financial report for the year ended 31 December 2024 for the Transport Workers' Union of Australia-Western Australian Branch.
+The documents were lodged with the Fair Work Commission (the Commission) on 7 May 2025.

 The financial report has now been filed.
-You are not required to take any further action in respect of the report lodged.